markyanjunch/django_projects/README.md

   People can view ads without logging in and if they log in, they can create their own ads.
 It uses a social login that allows logging in using github accounts.
   Features include adding pictures, comments, favorites, and tags to the ads application, and search ads through title, contents or tags.
 - main:
-  Intergrates everything from before-mid CRUD apps and classified ads website.
+  Intergrates everything from before-mid CRUD apps to classified ads website.
   Replaced sqlite with mysql server as the backend database server.
   Moved to local development.